learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

 Combine above code as a function and pass on three works of Shakespeare (romeandjuliet.txt, hamlet.txt, othello.txt) and observe the frequency of stop words.
 Repeat the same exercise for three works of Jane Austin (senseandsensibility.txt, prideandprejudice.txt and emma.txt).

-> Can you recognise the writing styles of these authors based on their use of stop words ?
+> Can you recognize the writing styles of these authors based on their use of stop words?
-> What can you do to improve the style recognition ability ??
+> What can you do to improve the style recognition ability?

 ```python